logicguy1/The-Cookbook/Popcorn in a pot/README.md

 You now have pocorn

 ## Discussion
-you can put as much salt on as you'd like
+You can put as much salt on as you'd like